Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __name__
   - Type: string
-  - Description: The name of the biocatalyst can be either generic based on its function and the type of reaction it catalyzes, for example, 'Lipase' or more specific by describing the genus and species, such as           '_Bacillus amyloliquefaciens_ alpha-amylase'.
+  - Description: The name of the biocatalyst can be either generic based on the catalyzed reaction, for example, 'lipase' or more specifically by describing the genus and species, such as '_Bacillus amyloliquefaciens_ alpha-amylase'.

-- __ecnumber__
+- __ec_number__
   - Type: string
   - Description: Numerical classification system that categorizes enzymes based on their biochemical function and reaction mechanism, such as EC 3.1.4.12.

-- __chemical_reaction__
+- __catalyzed_reaction__
   - Type: string
-  - Description: The chemical reaction catalyzed by the biocatalyst.
+  - Description: The reaction catalyzed by the biocatalyst.

 - __sequence_amino_acid__
   - Type: string
   - Description: The amino acid sequence of the biocatalyst.
+The amino acid sequence can be represented in either a three-letter or one-letter code.
+For instance, "Ala-Ser-Gly" corresponds to the three-letter code, while "ASG" represents the same sequence in the one-letter code.
+One of the databases commonly used for storing and retrieving amino acid sequences is the UniProt database (https://www.uniprot.org/).
+UniProt provides extensive information on protein sequences, including their one-letter and three-letter amino acid codes, allowing researchers to access and analyze various protein sequences.

 - __sequence_DNA__
   - Type: string
-  - Description: The DNA sequence of the biocatalyst.
+  - Description: The DNA sequence of the biocatalyst including any tags and linkers.

 - __sequence_plasmid__
   - Type: string